luciancosw/DANTE-W/README.md

 - `exp_id`: The ID naming for the current run.
 - `_input_data_rootFld`: The root data path containing the downloaded data, e.g., if the absolute path for ```Pavilion_of_Prince_Teng``` is ```/data/guangyu/dataset/Pavilion_of_Prince_Teng```, then `_input_data_rootFld` should be set as ```/data/guangyu/dataset```.
-- `root_file`: The root path to store the training logs, checkpoints, and also the render results.
+- `root_file`: The root path to store the training logs, checkpoints, and the texturing results.
 - `load_checkpoint_dir`: The absolute path to load the specified ckpt for inference or further training.
 Set as `None` when training from scratch.
 - `input_mesh_resol`: Set as `1_tex` if the mesh with 9M faces is used, and set as `6` if the mesh with 0.5M faces is used.